-SHOUT Festival of Queer Arts and Culture returns to Birmingham in November 2018.
+SHOUT Festival of Queer Arts and Culture returns to Birmingham from the 5th-15th November 2020!

 SHOUT grew out of a desire to celebrate and promote the diversity of Birmingham’s LGBT cultural community.
 Launching in 2009, SHOUT Festival (a project of Birmingham LGBT) was created as a direct response to a significant lack of representation for of Lesbian, Gay, Bisexual, Trans, and Queer in Birmingham’s arts venues.